 Just in time for the spring blooms, Knoxville’s dogwood trails invite you to enjoy more than 85 miles of scenic walking and biking paths.

-Tip: World’s Fair Park, home of the 1982 World’s Fair Exhibition, in downtown Knoxville is anchored by the Sunsphere.
-The Sunsphere is 26 stories tall and the fourth-floor Observation Deck shows off the city and surrounding Smoky Mountains with a 360-degree view.
+Pro Tip: World’s Fair Park, home of the 1982 World’s Fair Exhibition, in downtown Knoxville is anchored by the Sunsphere.
+The newly renovated Sunsphere is 26 stories tall and the fourth-floor Observation Deck shows off the city and surrounding Smoky Mountains with a 360-degree view.

 The Fayetteville Dogwood Festival is scheduled for late April.
 It kicks off Friday night with a concert series that runs the entire weekend featuring local bands.
-Saturday and Sunday, there is a midway with carnival rides, arts and crafts, a car show, and lots of food.
+Saturday and Sunday there is a midway with carnival rides, arts and crafts, a car show, and lots of food.
 If you are looking for an old-fashioned festival, this is it.

-Where To Eat: For a traditional Southern dinner, try Fayettville’s Texas Roadhouse.
+Where To Eat: For a traditional Southern dinner, try Fayetteville’s Texas Roadhouse.
 You will leave with your tummy and wallet satisfied.

 Located in the heart of the Blue Ridge Mountains is the Vinton Dogwood Festival.
-The festival is over 65 years old and offers quintessential hometown events including the crowning of the Vinton Dogwood Festival Queen, the Dogwood Festival Parade, a carnival midway, and a car show.
+The festival is over 65 years old and offers quintessential hometown events including the crowning of the Vinton Dogwood Festival Queen, the Dogwood Festival Parade, and a car show.
 The town of Vinton comes together at the end of April for this spring celebration.

 Where To Stay: Vinton is located just outside of Roanoke, where you can find lots of great name-brand hotels that offer great stays for an exceptional value.
 The Hampton Inn and Suites Downtown Roanoke is centrally located for easy access to all your Blue Ridge Mountain entertainment.